daliborkoenig/find-replace-program/README.md

 # Replace and Search
-Simple javascript find and replace program made as an exercise for class
+javascript program to find and replace words inside a given text made as an exercise for class